CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-1-Getting-Started-with-the-Environment.md

 1. Click on the **Getting started (1)** from the left pane.
 Click on the **Upgrade (2)** tab, select your **subscription (3)** and click **Upgrade (4)**.

-    > **Note:** If you are not able to see subscription then it means your subscription is already upgraded, in this case you can skip step 2, 3 and continue from step 4.
+    > **Note:** You will not be able to see the subscription here as we have already enabled the defender for you in this envrionment

     ![Overview: Inventory tile](../Images/m1e2s2.1.png)